 See our section on Using a Meat Thermometer.

-A: You can, but many cooks have found them unreliable, usually resulting in overcooked turkey.
-The best method is to use an accurate meat thermometer, whether it be the oven-safe or instant read variety.
+You can use pop-up timers, but many cooks have found them unreliable, usually resulting in overcooked turkey.
+The best method is to use an accurate meat thermometer, whether it be oven-safe or instant-read variety.